Research & Grant Development Support

 What is the RTDO?

-The Research and Technology Development Office (RTDO) is here to support BC Children & Women’s Hospital Research Institutes affiliated researchers in getting your research, salary, and infrastructure award projects successfully funded.
+The Research and Technology Development Office (RTDO) is here to support BC Children & Women’s Hospital Research Institutes affiliated trainees and researchers in getting your research, salary, and infrastructure award projects successfully funded.

-RTDO facilitators work alongside research teams assist and advise investigators in the articulation of research ideas, development of competitive funding proposals, and in knowledge exchange by focusing on the quality of science and health research.
+RTDO facilitators work alongside investigators and research teams to assist and advise investigators in the articulation of research ideas, development of competitive funding proposals, and in knowledge exchange by focusing on the quality of science and health research.

 The RTDO provides expert support in the following areas: